First Exhibition (1760): Exhibition

 The exhibition ran from 21 April 1760, with the exhibitors styled just as "the present artists".
 Admission to the event was free, but a catalogue was available for sixpence, with 6,582 catalogues being sold.
 It is estimated that 20,000 visitors attended the fortnight that the exhibition was open.
 There were hundreds of paintings, statues and illustrations from 68 artists shown in the exhibition, including men such as Joshua Reynolds, Benjamin Wilson, Richard Cosway and Louis-François Roubiliac.
 No visual record, no drawings or engravings, exists of the exhibition.
 We know, however, that among the exhibits were works such as Roubiliac's Statue of Shakespeare and Edward Edwards's David Garrick in the Character of Richard the Third.
 Welsh landscape painter Richard Wilson used the exhibition to show, for the first time, one of his most significant paintings of his career, The Destruction of the Children of Niobe.

 Although the exhibition was considered a success from a financial point of view, with artists being left with a balance of £100 from the sale of the catalogues, the exhibition was not widely covered in contemporary papers and journals, with the press not taking notice of the annual exhibitions until the 1770s.
 The only review of the event was published shortly after the event in the Imperial Magazine.

 Legacy

 Plans for a follow-up event, expected to take place the next year, caused difficulties when the suggestion of levelling a charge of one shilling to attend the event split the academy into two, the Free Society of Artists (FSA) and the Society of Artists of Great Britain (SAGB).
 Both of these groups would go on to organise annual events on their own terms.
-However, most of the times leading artists would join the SAGB, which consequently would become the leading society of artists.
+However, leading artists would usually join the SAGB, which consequently would become the leading society of artists.